rohallah12/Golang-Blockchain/README.md

-# A Proof Of Work Golang Blockchain - Integrated With SQLITE
+# A Basic Proof Of Work Golang Blockchain - Integrated With SQLITE

 # Features
     - Hashing and adding new blocks